OhMyGuus/BetterCrewLink/README.md

 <Donators>

-* Johann: Donated $40 For The iOS & Mobile Progression And To Thank The Developer, Thanks You Soo Much!
+* Johann: Donated $40 for the iOS & Mobile progression and to thank The Developer, Thank You Soo Much!
-* stročji fižol: Donated $6 To Bring The App On iOS & Mobile Progression Thanks And Thanks For Testing The App With The Developer.
+* stročji fižol: Donated $6 to bring the app on iOS & Mobile progression thanks And thanks for testing the app with The Developer.
-* alexdu645: Donated $20 To Bring The App On iOS & Mobile Progression Thank You.
+* alexdu645: Donated $20 to bring the app on iOS & Mobile progression Thank You.
-* imy: Donated $53 Thank You So Much And We Now Have Enough Too Get The App On iOS!
+* imy: Donated $53 Thank You So Much and we now have enough too get the app on iOS!
-* kev: Donated $10 To Bring The App On iOS & Mobile Progression Thank You.
+* kev: Donated $10 to bring the app on iOS & Mobile progression Thank You.
-* unkown: Donated $10 To Bring The App On iOS & Mobile Progression Thank You.
+* unkown: Donated $10 to bring the app on iOS & Mobile progression Thank You.
 * Danger: Donated $5 Thank You.
 * Fauli1221: Donated $10 Thank You.
 * Joerg: Donated $5 Thank You.